jake-and-stake/steak-token/README.md

 # STEAK Token
 Jake and Stake token.
 With react front end.
-Deployed using the 3rd account (0-indexed)

 # Installation
 Using